Darkhawk: Guardians of the Galaxy

-Chris would later turn up again at a meeting of great and powerful cosmic players set up by Starfox, brother of Thanos.
-While going over the deceased cosmic brigand's last will and testament, this great congruence was attacked by the Black Order.
+Powell attends a meeting arranged by Starfox to review the will and testament of his brother Thanos.
 Powell would later find himself stranded in the middle of deep space while being brought into the clutches of the Universal Church of Truth.
-They had him in a mental simulation where he believed himself to have been separated from Razor, run through and across time and space; seeing past, present and future iterations of himself while in the black hole, only to finally find release in the care of a ship piloted by the Kree, Shi'ar and Skrulls.
-Three races whom are known to be the bitterest enemies in the universe, his final hallucination stems to finding himself a child again while adorning his Raptor body.
-Something, he confirms to his shock and horror when he takes off his helmet only to see his child-like visage staring back at him in the mirror.
+They had him in a mental simulation where he believes himself to have been separated from Razor, run through and across time and space; seeing past, present and future iterations of himself while in the black hole, only to finally find release in the care of a ship piloted by the Kree, Shi'ar and Skrulls.
+At the end of the simulation, Powell is de-aged, becoming younger than when he first found his amulet.
+Powell is later returned to his proper age.